NU-CEM/Atomistic_Simulation/README.md

 #### Tutorial eight: Machine-Learnt Interatomic Potentials

 1. What are Machine-Learnt Interatomic Potentials (MLIPs)?
-2. How can I use MLIPs to identify equilibrium structures?
+2. How can I use MLIPs to identify equilibrium positions?
 3. How can I use MLIPs to perform a screening study?

 #### Tutorial nine: Molecular Dynamics